getty-zig/getty.so/docs/user-guide/tutorial/interfaces.md

 # Interfaces

-To make a (de)serializer with Getty, you will eventually have to implement an interface.
+A big part of writing (de)serializers in Getty is knowing how to implement interfaces.

-Now, unfortunately, interfaces in Zig are a userspace thing so everyone has their own way of doing things.
-So, let's quickly go over how Getty does interfaces and how you can use them.
+Unfortunately, interfaces in Zig are a userspace concept so everyone has their own way of doing things.
+So, let's quickly go over how Getty interfaces work and how you can use them.

 ## Interface

 In Getty, an __interface__ is a function whose parameter list specifies constraints and behaviors.

-For example, the following code defines an interface, `BoolSerializer`, which requires three associated types and one method from its implementations.
+For example, the following code defines an interface (`BoolSerializer`) that requires from its implementations 3 associated types (`Context`, `O`, and `E`) and 1 method (`serializeBool`).

 ```zig title="Zig code"
 fn BoolSerializer(